 Minnesota Esophageal Cancer Surgeon

 If you experience any worrying symptoms, schedule an appointment with Dr. Bhatti to determine whether they are caused by esophageal cancer or by other more common conditions.
 Dr. Bhatti will discuss the best treatment option for you.
+Dr. Bhatti is board-certified and has decades of experience treating patients throughout the state of Minnesota.

 Click to learn more about esophageal cancer.